 The average revenue stream of a food truck is $290,000

-The average processing time for the necessary food trucks permits is 37 business days
+The average processing time for the necessary food truck permits is 37 business days.

 The average cost of all permits is over $28,000